Skip to main content Skip to main navigation Skip to search

 Applications closed for Round 1 on 19 December 2024.
 Eligible peak industry bodies, Rural Research and Development Corporations, research providers and/or consultants specialising in fields such as agriculture, economics, markets or trade were invited to apply for grants totalling up to $2 million GST exclusive.

-Applications for Round 2 will open late 2025.
+Applications for Round 2 will open later this calendar year.

 General enquiries